 This is the most important thing you can do.
 Chances are, you are going to Salt Lake Comic Con because it represents something that is important to you.
 Chances are, you want your kids to feel the same way.
 You want them to be the next generation of geeks.
 Who doesn’t want that?
 The best way to accomplish that is to get them involved in things like comic con, and to make sure they have a great time doing it.
 Those are memories that will last a lifetime.
 That really is the most important thing for your kids.
 So, just have fun!

 When my first child was born, it was boy, and I rejoiced.
-Having a boy meant that I could buy all the cool toys I really wanted and pretend they were for him.
+Having a boy meant that I could buy all the cool toys I really wanted and pretend they were for him (even Kohl’s has Star Wars stuff these days, and you could even see this site to check for any discounts available).
 I remember one of the first toys we got him was a Spider-Man teether.
 It was a little Spider-Man figure and his hands were flat and rubbery for chewing on.
 He loved it, and I loved that it was something geeky.
 I have always wanted my kids to be geeks like me, and chances are they will be, at least in the beginning.
 It was important to me that I could pass on some level of appreciation for these kinds of things.
 It was also important that they chose what they would be into, and I wouldn’t force them into liking any one show or franchise or character.
 I felt like I was just there to expose them to this stuff, and I could let them decide what they liked, and we could see what…ok, this is not entirely true.
 In the beginning, I really tried to shape them and mold them into little versions of me.